About the Issue

 • Studies have found that health care costs associated with physical inactivity decrease by almost $3 for every $1 invested in safe pathways for people who walk and bike.

+For more information on the program benefits, key principles, key players and why obtaining strong levels of dedicated funding, as well as codifying the program, is good for the state as a whole and local communities, check out the ABCs of Safe Routes to School.
 It’s time to make changes that keep our kids safe and support our children’s ability to learn better, and be healthier.
 We can do that through Safe Routes to School.